Aliases for TLR1 Gene

 GeneCards Summary for TLR1 Gene

 TLR1 (Toll Like Receptor 1) is a Protein Coding gene.
-Diseases associated with TLR1 include leprosy 5 and leprosy.
-Among its related pathways are Toll-like receptor signaling pathway and Tuberculosis.
-GO annotations related to this gene include protein heterodimerization activity and transmembrane signaling receptor activity.
+Diseases associated with TLR1 include Leprosy 5 and Leprosy 3.
+Among its related pathways are Phagocytosis of Microbes and Bacterial infections in CF airways.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and transmembrane signaling receptor activity.
 An important paralog of this gene is TLR6.

 UniProtKB/Swiss-Prot Summary for TLR1 Gene

 Participates in the innate immune response to microbial agents.
 Specifically recognizes diacylated and triacylated lipopeptides.
-Cooperates with TLR2 to mediate the innate immune response to bacterial lipoproteins or lipopeptides.
-Forms the activation cluster TLR2:TLR1:CD14 in response to triacylated lipopeptides, this cluster triggers signaling from the cell surface and subsequently is targeted to the Golgi in a lipid-raft dependent pathway.
+Cooperates with TLR2 to mediate the innate immune response to bacterial lipoproteins or lipopeptides (PubMed:21078852).
+Forms the activation cluster TLR2:TLR1:CD14 in response to triacylated lipopeptides, this cluster triggers signaling from the cell surface and subsequently is targeted to the Golgi in a lipid-raft dependent pathway (PubMed:16880211).
 Acts via MYD88 and TRAF6, leading to NF-kappa-B activation, cytokine secretion and the inflammatory response.